 Project area overview map

 At the eastern end of the tunnel, careful design will combine the tunnel head house with the sealing end compound to minimise impact.
 Sealing end compounds are needed where a section of underground cable connects to an overhead line.
-A tunnel head house would also be required at the west end of the tunnel.
+A tunnel head house will also be required at the west end of the tunnel.

 We carefully selected the locations to reduce the visual impact of this electricity infrastructure and again, we worked with our group of technical stakeholders to identify the best locations and designs.